cocodrilodog/tools-motion-kit/README.md

 MotionKit depends on the Cocodrilo Dog Core tool.
 You need to install this dependency first, via the Unity Package Manager.

-To install it in your Unity project, open the Package Manager and click the plus button, "Add package from URL..." and the use these URLs:
+To install both in your Unity project, open the Package Manager and click the plus button, "Add package from URL..." and the use these URLs:
 - Cocodrilo Dog Core: https://github.com/cocodrilodog/tools-core
 - MotionKit: https://github.com/cocodrilodog/tools-motion-kit